emdgroup-liquid/liquid/src/liquid/components/ld-file-upload/readme.md

   file: File
 }
 ```

+## Examples

+### Default

+In the default mode, you can select files for upload in multiple steps, but the upload can only be initiated by clicking "Start Upload" once.

 Here is a simple example implementation of a single file upload illustrating the usage of various event listeners and component methods: